bebound/bebound.github.io/content/posts/internet-account-keeps-coming-back-after-deletion-on-macos.md

 noread = true
 +++

-Today I tried to delete an inctive Internet account on system preference.
+Today I tried to delete an inactive Internet account on system preference.
 It was deleted successfully but come back again after 20 seconds.
 This drives me nuts.

 I tried these methods, but none of them works.

 -   Boot in [safe mode](https://support.apple.com/en-us/HT201262), delete account.
 -   Delete record in `ZACCOUNT` table in `~/Library/Accounts/Accounts4.sqlite`.
--   Delete realated items in Keycharin Access APP.
+-   Delete related items in Keychain Access APP.

 Later, `RedHatDude`'s answer in [this post](https://discussions.apple.com/thread/252924363?login=true) gives me a clue, it looks like a iCloud sync problem.
-I trie to delete the account on my 3 MacBooks together.
+I tried to delete the account on my 3 MacBooks together.
 Thank goodness!
 It does not show up again.

 Ref: